zenustech/zeno/docs/dev_win10.md

 ## Installation requirements

-1. Install Python 3.8 64-bit.
-IMPORTANT: make sure you **Add Python 3.8 to PATH**!
+1. Install Python 3.9 64-bit.
+IMPORTANT: make sure you **Add Python 3.9 to PATH**!
 After that rebooting your computer would be the best.

+> WARNING: **Don't use Python 3.8**, PySide2 have a known bug with 3.8.
+Also **don't use 32-bit Python**.

 2. Start CMD in **Administrator mode** and type these commands:
 ```cmd